charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 Linear algebra
 is one of the most important workhorses of applied mathematics.
-Linear algebra shows up over and over again in statistics, optimization, geometry,
+Linear algebra is critical in
+statistics,
+optimization,
+geometry,